 In addition, sitting for extended periods can also lead to a shortening and tightening of the hip flexors.
 Over time, this reduces the range of motion in the hips, increasing the risk for imbalance and instability, leading to an increased risk for falls.

 Herniated discs are also a common condition brought about by prolonged sitting.
 The psoas muscle – the muscle running from the hips to the spine that provides stability – tightens.
 Over time, it shortens up from non-use and pulls the lower spine forward putting excessive pressure on some of the intervertebral discs.
 Eventually these discs, which function as sponge-like shock absorbers in between the vertebrae, squeeze out, causing pain and sometimes surgery to correct the condition.

 None of these situations are good.
 The solution?
 Frequently move around and do not sit for too long at one time.
 Studies have found that positive changes to metabolic biomarkers were associated with breaks in sedentary time.
 This included transitional movements, from sitting to standing, or from standing still to walking.
 Whether you work from home or sit in an office, think about how you can make your day more active.
-The ideal would be to move between 5 and 10 minutes each hour.
+The ideal would be to move between five and 10 minutes each hour.
 What simple things could you do to achieve that?

 - Get up and get a glass of water every now and again.

 - Take a walk for 15 minutes after eating lunch.